Rachel McCarthy: The missing heat problem

+Contributions to poetry

-In 2009, she established ExCite Poetry, the Devon arm of the UK Poetry Society.
+In 2009 she established ExCite Poetry, the Devon arm of the UK Poetry Society.
 Within six months of its formation, ExCite Poetry became the largest regional arm of the Poetry Society by a significant margin with well over 200 members and was consequently the focus of the first of a series of poetry workshops with Ruth Padel on BBC Radio 4.
 Between 2009 and 2013, she co-hosted a monthly arts-review show on Phonic FM, hailed by The Sunday Times as "providing some of the most inspiring broadcasting in the country".

 In 2013, she became Director of the Exeter Poetry Festival.
+McCarthy expanded the existing festival to include school children and international poets.
+Under her Directorship, for the first time the Festival started to make substantial profits.

 In 2015 McCarthy won the first Laureate's Choice Award.
 In 2016 she converted the research behind the book into a one-woman multimedia experience called 'Alphabet of Our Universe' with numerous shows across the UK and an exclusive interview with McCarthy in The Guardian on Alphabet's Oxford premiere.